jesseDMoore1994/bloom_filter/README.md

  following dependency versions.

  gcc 8.1.0

  g++ 8.1.0

  cmake 3.5.1

-Project source files are located in the directory labeled `src` Project tests are located in the directory labeled `tests` Project external dependencies are in `external`
+Project source files are located in the directory labeled `src`.

+Project tests are located in the directory labeled `tests`.

+Project external dependencies are in `external`.

 ## How to build the project